foxandy/Queries_Pig/README.md

 Queries_Pig
 ===========

-Two example queries using Pig scripting
+(Pig)(Java) Two example queries using Pig scripting

+jobs.pig is text analytics preparation using User-Defined Functions (UDFs) in Java tweets.pig analyzes sentiment of tweets on Twitter